cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/odroid-m1-dockerized-homeassistant.md

 ## External Python Automation

 I don't know how that happens, but my first ideas for how to use any new technology I investigate always exceed the capabilities that are provided easily out of the box.
-This was also the case for `Home Assistant`.
+This was also the case for `Home Assistant` &#128512;

 I have some [FRITZ!DECT 200](https://avm.de/produkte/fritzdect/fritzdect-200) power plugs that I used so far solely to measure power consumption.
 I noticed that even when I switch off all devices in the evening like my computer(s) and monitor there remains some power consumption of round about